 By Patrick O’Neil

 “You may not be familiar with chemsex,” writes Colin Crummy for Out Magazine, “but if you have been on a hookup app recently you will have come across similar terminology.”
-Essentially chemsex is a mash up of sex and drugs—“chem” meaning drugs, and the sex is either one-on-one or with multiple partners that can sometimes last for days.
-The term “chemsex” originated in the United Kingdom, but here in the United States it’s called a variety of names, primarily “Party and Play.”
-On hookup apps such as Grindr, and Scruff it is simply labeled as “PnP.”
+Chemsex is a mash up of sex and drugs—“chem” meaning drugs.
+The sex is either one-on-one or with multiple partners.
+The term “chemsex” originated in the United Kingdom.
+In the United States it is also known as party and play or PnP.

 “In the gay community, chemsex is often the elephant in the room,” writes journalist Zachary Zane.
-“Chemsex parties and encounters happen everywhere, but they particularly thrive in large, queer-friendly metropolitan cities like New York, Los Angeles, and London.”
-Yet at a recent well-attended town hall meeting in West Hollywood the subject of chem-sex was the number one subject on the agenda.
+“Chemsex parties and encounters happen everywhere.
+They particularly thrive in large, queer-friendly metropolitan cities like New York, Los Angeles, and London.”
+At a well-attended town hall meeting in West Hollywood the subject of chem-sex was the number one subject on the agenda.
 “We’re going to talk about sex,” said City Councilman John Duran, “West Hollywood is more than 40 percent LGBTQ and we are a sex-positive community.
 The reality, though, is that chemsex comes with risks that can be deadly.
 We know that men who have sex with men are at disproportionate risk.”

-The chemsex drug of choice is crystal meth, while a plethora of other drugs can be used as well—GHB (gamma-hydroxybutyrate) being the most common.
+The chemsex drug of choice is crystal meth.
+Other party drugs include GHB (gamma-hydroxybutyrate).
 These drugs are used to increase sexual arousal, performance, and a sense of invulnerability to risk, while decreasing inhibition.
 The result, health experts say, is causing a spike in addiction— according to a study conducted by New York University close to 20% of the gay community has a drug problem—and worse, chemsex’s risky behaviors are re-fuelling the AIDS epidemics among gay men.

 “Globally, the fight against HIV and AIDS has made dramatic progress in the past decade,” writes health and science correspondent Kate Kelland, “According to the UNAIDS agency, 1.7 million people were newly infected with HIV in 2018, a 16% drop since 2010.
 But progress is stalling and the epidemic is tightening its grip in key groups.
 UNAIDS says more then half of new HIV cases in 2018 were in minority or marginalized groups such as men who have sex with men, transgender people and sex workers.”